mysociety/alaveteli/installing/manual_install.md

 ## Install Ruby dependencies

-To install Alaveteli's Ruby dependencies, we need to install bundler.
+To install Alaveteli's Ruby dependencies, you need to install bundler.
 In Debian, this is provided as a package (installed as part of the package install process above).
 You could also install it as a gem: